Piles or hemorrhoids are increases that develop in and around the anus.

 - Lumps and swelling in the anal region.

 - Stool leakage.

-The symptoms can be unpleasant or alarming, but generally they are not a cause for concern.
+The symptoms can be unpleasant or alarming, but generally, they are not a cause for concern.

 What causes the piles?

 The exact reason why they are caused is not clear.
 Some seem to develop for no apparent reason.
-However, it is believed that an increase in pressure in and around the anus and anal canal can be an important factor in many cases.
+However, it is believed that an increase in pressure in and around the anus and anal canal can be an essential factor in many cases.

 Certain situations increase the possibility of developing piles:

 Constipation and the effort in the toilet.
 These increase the pressure in and around the veins in the anus and appear to be a common reason for developing piles.

 The pregnancy.
 They are common during pregnancy.
 This is probably due to the effects of the baby’s pressure above the rectum and anus and the impact the changes in hormones during pregnancy can have on the veins.